 This favorable climate would continue more than 9,000 years.
 Evidence of these people in Yellowstone remained uninvestigated long after archeologists began excavating sites elsewhere in North America.
 Archeologists used to think high-elevation regions such as Yellowstone were inhospitable to humans and, thus, did little exploratory work in these areas.
-However, park superintendent Philetus W. Norris (1877–82) found artifacts in Yellowstone and sent them to the Smithsonian Institution in Washington, D.C.
-Today, archeologists study environmental change as a tool for understanding human uses of areas such as Yellowstone.
+However, recent research in the park has located archaeological sites at high elevations, with several sites over 10,500 feet above mean sea level (AMSL).
+Today, archeologists study environmental change to better understand human uses of areas such as Yellowstone through time.

-More than 1,850 archeological sites have been documented in Yellowstone National Park, with the majority dating to the Archaic period.
-Sites contain evidence of successful hunts for bison, sheep, elk, deer, bear, cats, and wolves.
+More than 2,000 archeological sites have been documented in Yellowstone National Park, with the majority dating to the Archaic period, period, spanning from about 8,000 to 1,500 years ago.
+Obsidian from several sources in the park was used as toolstone.
+Sites contain evidence of an increase in hunting a wide variety of game, including bison, bear, deer, sheep and goats, felines, rabbits, birds, and other small game.
 Campsites and trails in Yellowstone also provide evidence of early use.
 Some of the trails used in the park today have likely been used by people since the Paleoindian period.

 Archeological resources are the primary and often only source about humans in Yellowstone.